Wildlife Conservation through photography

 Following an action-packed day of exploration and effort, retreat to the lodge and unwind poolside, catch a movie, or engage in a friendly games night with fellow volunteers.
 On occasion, guides and staff members host informative presentations, offering you further opportunities to discover the intriguing African landscape and its varied residents, encompassing both wildlife and people.
 Relish your dinner on the scenic deck, with a comforting fire to set the mood—often followed by marshmallow roasting!
 You can also enjoy participating in entertaining fundraising events such as trivia and game nights.

-Activity Overview
+ACtivity Overview

-Engaging Wildlife Photography Workshop
+Wildlife Photography Workshops

 Macro Wildlife Photography